 First-year agriscience students are required to learn 100 different plants, flowering annuals, trees and evergreens, Woods said, and second-year students learn an additional 200 plants.
 They use that knowledge to create a landscaping project at the end of the year.

-Learning both the common and scientific plant names has helped Thornapple Kellogg senior Kaymn Hiemstra recognize plants in her community, she said.
+Learning both the common and scientific plant names has helped Thornapple Kellogg senior Kaymn Hiemstra recognize plants in the community.

 Kaymn was not the only one who discovered they were much more aware of the plants around them.